 How Often Do You Clean the Drain in Your Bathtub?

 The good news is that if you clean your shower drain regularly, you shouldn’t have to do it too terribly often.
 As long as you aren’t noticing any signs of clogs, you’re fine to clean your bathtub drain about once a month.
+And if you are thinking of having a bathtub replacement, make sure to consider hiring a professional to install it for you.

 How Do You Know If Your Shower Drain is Clogged?